What are solar panels?

 When multiple solar panels are wired together in series, they form a 'string'.
-Typically all the panels on a single roof plane would form a 1-2 strings, determined by the input voltage of the chosen inverter.
-All of the 'strings' connected into a single inverter is which is referred to as the solar ‘array’.
+Typically all the solar panels on a single roof plane would form 1-2 strings.
+All of the strings connected into a single inverter is what's referred to as the solar ‘array’.
 The more panels in your array, the more energy you can produce.

 The average solar panel array will operate at around 15-21% efficiency.
-In order to boost your panel efficiency, you can minimise or remove efficiency killing factors by cleaning dirty panels, eradicating shading and optimising panel placement.
+In order to boost your solar panel efficiency, you can minimise or remove efficiency-killing factors by cleaning dirty panels, eradicating shading and optimising panel placement.

 In Australia, there are three main types of solar panels to consider: Thin Film, Monocrystalline and Polycrystalline.
-When choosing which panel type is right for your property, you should consider factors such roof space, roof pitch, roof age and material, and of course your budget.
+When choosing which panel type is right for your property, you should consider factors such as roof space, roof pitch, roof age and material, and of course, your budget.

 Monocrystalline Solar Panels

-- Have the highest efficiency rates, so fewer panels are required.
+- Typically have the highest efficiency rates, so fewer panels may be required

-- Most expensive panel type due to their complex manufacturing process
+- Generally most expensive panel type due to their complex manufacturing process

 - Efficiency can suffer in extremely high temperatures